-Other research indicates that the unique fatty acid profile in milk from camels is more beneficial to the heart and to maintaining healthy cholesterol levels.
+Other research indicates that the unique fatty acid profile in milk from camels is more beneficial to the heart and to maintain healthy cholesterol levels.

 There is a great deal of anecdotal evidence and stories from people who have used camel dairy in cases of autism.

 This article delves into the potential ways that camel dairy products may help against autism.
 In short, some researchers believe that autism is similar to autoimmune disease in that the body attacks its own healthy cells.

 Whatever the cause, there are many anecdotal accounts of recovery and entire online groups dedicated to its use.